davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 - The drawWhenEquals() method is properly implemented.

-- You re-use code when possible, particularly within replaceSmallest().

 - You provide Javadocs style comments for any new methods implemented.

 - You include sufficient inline comments to explain the logic of your methods.